I Want to Volunteer

 Colorado’s Pro Bono Pipeline

-The profession, courts and bar associations are seeking ways to engage senior lawyers with the job to do pro bono work.
-Recognizing the need to address the changing legal profession and striving to create innovative and meaningful jobs to improve access to justice, the Succession to Service Program seeks to catalyze Colorado’s senior lawyers and judges to provide service to nonprofit organizations, courts, and other public service entities.
+The profession, courts and bar associations are seeking ways to engage lawyers with opportunities for pro bono work.
+Recognizing the need to address the changing legal profession and striving to create innovative and meaningful opportunities to improve access to justice, the Succession to Service Program seeks to catalyze Colorado’s lawyers and judges to provide service to nonprofit organizations, courts, and other public service entities.